AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/VanillaJSTestApp/README.md

 1. **authOptions.json**

     This file is used to configure the MSAL AuthOptions configuration object that mostly deals with the configuration of the AzureAD App Registration.
-Replace clientId with the ClientId value in your AzureAD App Regsitration.
+Replace clientId with the ClientId value in your AzureAD App Regsitration (as well as the client secret if you are using a Confidential Client Application).
 You can update the rest of the values listed in the JSON object to match your Azure App registration configuration.

     Example `./app/scenarios/auth-code-aad/authOptions.json`:

     ```json
     {
         "clientId": "YOUR_CLIENT_ID",
-        "authority": "YOUR_AUTHORITY_URL"
+        "authority": "YOUR_AUTHORITY_URL",
+        "clientSecret": "YOUR_CONFIDENTIAL_CLIENT_APPLICATION_SECRET"
     }
     ```